Skip to main content

 NOTE: The ZenStack trpc plugin is based on the awesome work by Omar Dulaimi.

 Please refer to the @zenstackhq/trpc plugin documentation for more details.
+You can also use the sample-todo-trpc project as a reference.

 Comments